 Ra Kalam Bob Moses - Drum Legend

-Eladio has played in a number of off Broadway Musical productions, including Rent, Crazy For You, Spring Awakening, and Starmites.
+Eladio has also played in a number of off Broadway Musical productions, including Rent, Crazy For You, Spring Awakening, and Starmites.
 He was also an original member of Freakers’ Ball, a band consisting of all current Broadway players and singers.

 He has studied with Ray Marchica, Ben Perowsky, Javier Diaz, Bob Moses, Dan Bauch, Chris Lamb, Jerry Leake, and Cecil McBee.
 Eladio is a graduate of New England Conservatory, where he was the drummer for the Honors Jazz Trio, The Gospel Choir, the Early Jazz Ensemble, and The NEC Jazz Orchestra.